 Asheville School offers French, Spanish and Chinese.
 The primary departmental goal is to enable a study of language that leads to a lifelong interest in communicating authentically in a global environment.
 Classes focus on practical oral communication skills while also providing students with the formal grammatical underpinnings that lead to effective written expression.

 Language teachers insist on cultural literacy, and Asheville School students are encouraged to pursue international experience in the form of homestay and immersion experiences.
-Asheville enrolls numerous international students, all of whom are fluent in English, and they serve as practical examples of the value of speaking more than one language.

 French I-V (Regular, Honors and AP)

 The French program is textbook-free; the curriculum is based on a series of dynamic teacher-generated lessons that give students a firm basis in grammar, vocabulary, culture and communication.
 At all levels, students are constantly exposed to authentic French in a fun and interactive setting that uses the most up-to-date methods like SMART Board technology, "flipped" grammar video lessons, blogs, streaming Internet content, podcasts and music.
 In upper level courses, the main focus becomes refining formal written and spoken communication via the study of modern life, culture, history, art and literature in the francophone world.

 The listening-speaking progression in Spanish is established through classroom conversation and the use of a variety of audio and visual materials.
 Emphasis is placed on recognizing and learning recurring patterns within the language.

 Students in Spanish I-IV use the "¡Avencemos!" textbook series, which provides a solid foundation in the language and introduces varied cultures of the Spanish-speaking world.
 The related workbook and Internet-based materials offer opportunities for practice in listening comprehension and vocabulary acquisition.